doorxp/GIMI-bin-tools/README.md

 ## Encrypt/Decrypt partition
 You can encrypt/decrypt partition with using *aescrypt2.exe* tool, which is located in bin/win32 folder

-Default mstar key is *hex:0007FF4154534D92FC55AA0FFF0110E0* All mstar default keys are in default_keys folder.
+Default GIMI key is *hex:0007FF4154534D92FC55AA0FFF0110E0* All GIMI default keys are in default_keys folder.
 (These keys are in public access in github)

 Last parameter can be hex value or path to AES key.
 If your vendor is using custom aes keys you can use extract_keys.py to extract them.